-The town's total work force (2000 Census data) consists of 192 persons.
-The unemployment rate in 2000 was 4.7%, only slightly higher than the county or state rates.
-Of the 178 employed workers over 16 years of age, 172 reported that they commute to work and 6 reported that they work from home.
+The town's total work force (2013 American Community Survey 5-Year Estimates) consists of 218 persons.
+The unemployment rate in 2000 was 4.9%, only slightly higher than the county or state rates.
+Of the 199 employed workers over 16 years of age, 170 reported that they commute to work and 27 reported that they work from home, a significant increase since 2000.
 The average commute time is approximately 30 minutes, reflecting, no doubt, the average commute times to the regional economic centers in Manchester and Bennington.

-Data on the occupations of Sandgate residents reveals that a significant majority (37.3%) work in management, professional, and related occupations (Table 3.4).
+Data on the occupations of Sandgate residents reveals that a significant majority (37%) work in management, professional, and related occupations (Table 3.4).
 Service businesses, manufacturing, and retail trade are the leading employers by industrial classification.

-The median income of a Sandgate household (\$41,250) is just slightly higher than the county and statewide medians (2000 Census data).
-The town's per capita income (\$22,096) also is higher than the county or statewide figures.
+The median income of a Sandgate household (\$44,821) is lower than the county and statewide medians (housingdata.org).
+The town's per capita income (\$21,937) is also lower than the county or statewide figures.